theyareunaware/theyareunaware/README.md

 # Hey, I'm Calum 👋

-💡 Entrepreneur | 🖥 Web Builder | 🏃 Movement Enthusiast
+💡 Entrepreneur | 🖥 Developer | 🏃 Movement Enthusiast

 > *“Its not how I planned it to be, its not how I dreamed it to be, but maybe it was everything I needed it to be — Sally McRae”*